jeremiah-c-leary/vhdl-style-guide/docs/configuring_multiline_constraint_rules.rst

 Configuring Multiline Constraint Rules
 --------------------------------------

-There are rules which will check indent and formatting of constraints as part of a subtype_indication:
+There are rules which will check indent and formatting of constraints as part of a :code:`subtype_indication`:

 .. code-block:: text